ayahua/babel-plugin-scenes/README.md

 The js file type suffix can be omitted.
 Not just js files, the dependencies of other types of files can be handled.

+#### alias [object]

+Alias settings, functions the same as webpack aliases.
+Note the alias for the alias `$\supseteq$`webpack here.

 ## Note

-Currently the plugin can only handle the dependency of `import xxx from xxx`.
+Currently, the plugin can only handle the import mode of the `import from` module of ES6.

-Currently the plugin can only handle relative paths starting with `./` or `../`.